EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 Parameters

 ### Title:
-Increase K from 500 to 1,000
+Increase K (stakePoolTargetNum) from 500 to 1,000

 ### Abstract:
-This parameter governance action seeks to increase the K parameter from 500 to 1,000 to increase decentralization, improve the economic stability of more stake pools by encouraging ada holders to delegate to a wider number of pools.
+This parameter governance action seeks to increase the K parameter (stakePoolTargetNum) from 500 to 1,000 to increase decentralization, improve the economic stability of more stake pools by encouraging ada holders to delegate to a wider number of pools.

+**NOTE:** The Constitution refers to the K parameter as stakePoolTargetNum, they are synonymous for each other.
+Since all the research, PCPs and past documentation refers to it as K we will use the term K parameter from here on out, but K is interchangeable with term stakePoolTargetNum parameter.

 ## Motivation